-Still, at his host's insistence, he accompanied him to the little sheds where some two dozen or more had been assembled to stand in a line, including the boy who had watered Regina.
+Still, at his host's insistence, he accompanied him to the little sheds where, their half day's rest interrupted, some two dozen or more had been assembled to stand in a line, including the boy who had watered Regina.
 The two men walked the row, inspecting.
 D'Ortega identifying virtues, weaknesses and possibilities, but silent about the scars, the wounds like misplaced veins tracing their skin.
 One even had the facial brand required by local law when a slave assaulted a white man a second time.
 The women's eyes looked shot-proof, gazing beyond place and time as though they were not actually there.
 The men looked at the ground.
 Except, every now and then, when possible, when they thought they were not being evaluated, Vaark could see their quick glances, sideways, wary but, most of all, judging the men who judged them.

 Suddenly Vaark felt his stomach seize.
 The tobacco odor, so welcoming when he arrived, now nauseated him.
 Or was it the sugared rice, the hog cuts fried and dripping with molasses, the cocoa Mrs. D'Ortega was giddy about?
 In any case, he couldn't stay there surrounded by a passel of slaves whose silence made him imagine an avalanche seen from a great distance.
 No sound just the knowledge of a roar he could not hear.
 He begged off, saying the exchange was not acceptable-too much trouble to transport, auction; his solitary, unencumbered proficiency was what he liked about trade.
-Coins, bills of credit, quit claims were portable.
+Specie, bills of credit, quit claims were portable.
 One satchel carried all he needed.
-They walked back toward the house and through the side gate in the ornate fence,

-D'Ortega explaining all the while: he would do the selling, forty pounds?
+They walked back toward the house and through the side gate in the ornate fence, D'Ortega pontificating all the while: he would do the selling, ten pounds?
+Spanish sovereigns? arrange transportation, hire the handler.